About

 Our Story

-The organisation was officially established in 2009 when it was registered as a foreign NGO in Uganda.
-It partnered with Elim International the same year which established its UK presence.
-In 2018, Biojemmss became an independent UK registered charity under registered charity number 1177603.
+The organisation was formally established in 2009 when it was registered as a foreign NGO in Uganda.
+That same year, Biojemmss partnered with Elim International, which helped establish its UK presence and provided early governance and support.
+In 2018, Biojemmss became an independent UK-registered charity (No. 1177603), strengthening its long-term sustainability and accountability.

 Our name

-People often ask us about the origin of the name 'Biojemmss'.
-When the first young people were rescued from their abusive care home, many had been forced to give up their own names and were instead known by the name of their abuser.
+People often ask about the origin of the name Biojemmss.
+When the first young people were rescued from their abusive care home, many had been forced to give up their own names and were instead known only by the name of their abuser.

-At their new home, the children's names and identities were re-established.
-They were also asked what they would like to be called collectively, and thus the name "Biojemmss" was born.
-Each of their names was represented in this name (for example, 'm' for Muwanguzi, 'B' for Brian), with the final 's' acting as a tribute to Siân, who was instrumental in their rescue.
-To them, the name signifies togetherness and family.
+At their new home, their names and identities were restored.
+As part of rebuilding their sense of belonging, the children were asked what they would like to be called collectively — and Biojemmss was the name they chose.
+Each letter represents one of their names (for example, “M” for Muwanguzi, “B” for Brian), with the final “s” added as a tribute to Siân, who played a key role in their rescue.

 Our mission, vision and values